-Clinical condition or situation to which this Where continuing chemoprophylaxis is required following a known deliberate release of anthrax.
+Clinical condition or situation to which this Where continuing chemoprophylaxis is required following exposure to a known deliberate release of anthrax.
 PGD applies Use doxycycline wherever possible, reserving continuity of prophylaxis with ciprofloxacin for children under 12 years of age.
-For additional information on anthrax, including post-exposure prophylaxis, see CBRN guidance Criteria for inclusion Adults and children aged 12 years or over following a known deliberate release of anthrax and who have already received chemoprophylaxis for 10 days with doxycycline or ciprofloxacin. and Who are not showing symptoms compatible with anthrax infection.
+For additional information on anthrax, including post-exposure prophylaxis, see CBRN guidance Criteria for inclusion Adults and children aged 12 years or over following exposure to a known deliberate release of anthrax and who have already received chemoprophylaxis for 10 days with doxycycline or ciprofloxacin. and Are not showing symptoms compatible with anthrax infection.
 Individuals with symptoms should be referred urgently to the supervising doctor.
-See Action to be taken if individual or carer declines treatment below and the Chemical, biological, radiological and nuclear (CBRN) incident guidance for symptoms Criteria for exclusion 2 Individuals are excluded from this PGD if: 1.
-They are under 12 years of age They are pregnant or suspected to be pregnant as doxycycline affects teeth and bone growth in the baby, notably in the second and third trimester 3.
-They are currently breastfeeding 4.
-They have known severe liver impairment They have a known history of severe allergic reaction to doxycycline or other tetracyclines or to any of the listed excipients They have experienced unacceptable side effects while taking the initial ten days' supply of doxycycline They are receiving systemic retinoid treatment (acitretin, alitretinoin, isotretinoin, tretinoin) due to possible increased risk of benign intracranial hypertension when tetracyclines are given with retinoids.
-They are taking enzyme inducing anti-epileptic medicines (carbamazepine, fosphenytoin, phenobarbitone/phenobarbital, primidone, phenytoin) They have not given valid consent (or for whom a best- interests decision in accordance with the Mental Capacity Act 2005 has not been obtained)
+See Action to be taken if individual or carer declines prophylaxis below and the CBRN guidance for symptoms Criteria for exclusion Individuals are excluded from this PGD if: 1.
+They are under 12 years of age They are pregnant or suspected to be pregnant as doxycycline affects teeth and bone growth in the baby, notably in the second and third trimester They are currently breastfeeding 4.
+They have known severe liver impairment They have a known history of severe allergic reaction to doxycycline, other tetracyclines or to any of the listed excipients (see SPC) They have experienced unacceptable side effects while taking the initial ten days' supply of doxycycline 7.
+They are receiving systemic retinoid treatment (for example, acitretin, alitretinoin, isotretinoin, tretinoin) due to possible increased risk of benign intracranial hypertension when tetracyclines are given with retinoids 8.
+They are taking enzyme inducing anti-epileptic medicines (carbamazepine, fosphenytoin, phenobarbitone/phenobarbital, primidone, phenytoin) as effectiveness of doxycycline may be reduced 9.
+They have not given valid consent (or for whom a best-interests decision in accordance with the Mental Capacity Act 2005 has not been obtained) Output Description: See Action to be taken if individual is excluded section of this PGD

-2 Exclusion under this Patient Group Direction does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required
+$^2$ Exclusion under this Patient Group Direction does not necessarily mean the medication is contraindicated, but it would be outside its remit and another form of authorisation will be required